 - a copy of the request for the information;

 - the law enforcement agency or agencies and their representatives’ names and the date that information was provided;

 - the basis of the reasonable belief that the use or disclosure was reasonably necessary, taking care not to prejudice any investigation or proceeding including any supporting documentation used in making the decision to disclose the information; and

 - the name and title of the decision-maker.

 This information should be stored securely, especially if the information is sensitive, in accordance with IPP 4.1.

 In the PDP Act there is only a requirement to record a note if a use or disclosure is made under IPP 2.1(g), which is stated in IPP 2.2.
-However decisions or queries may be made in relation to any use or disclosure under IPPs 2.1(e)-(h).
-Therefore it is recommended that any decision to use or disclose information under IPPs 2.1(e)-(h) be recorded, including the reasons for the decision made.
-For more guidance in relation to this please refer to IPP2.2.
+However, decisions or queries may be made in relation to any use or disclosure under IPPs 2.1(e)-(h).
+Therefore, it is recommended any decision to use or disclose information under IPPs 2.1(e)-(h) be recorded, including the reasons for the decision made.
+For more guidance, refer to IPP 2.2, above.

 - Ng v Department of Education VCAT 1054 (6 June 2005) .